First things first: most people want to know two things.

 Neuro Inflammation (NI) Treatment

 So, we recognise ourselves.
 What do we do about it?
 It’s complex, but then you knew I was going to say that!
 Essentially, treatment is based around diet, lifestyle, supplement protocol and brain exercises.
-It is far too complicated to go into in depth here so do book in if you need help.
-However, I’ll try to give you a steer on the basics.
+It is far too complicated to go into in depth here, however, I’ll try to give you a steer on the basics.

 In NI, the diet and lifestyle changes are the most important part.
 People often think they can get away with doing all their normal stuff and take some supplements.
 That is going to help, sure, but if you are having serious symptoms like those above and/or you want to prevent progression in the future, you will need to make some changes.

 The basics that you need to get right – because they ALL cause or worsen NI are: